blitnee/build_a_webpage/README.md

 #Build a Webpage

-_A demonstration of HTML classes, CSS, and Structured Documents_
+_A demonstration of HTML Classes, CSS, and Structured Documents_

+##About
 Created a webpage documenting my knowledge of HTML and CSS (June 14, 2016).

-This project was exciting for me because it launched the discovery of my passion for web development.
+This project was exciting for me because it launched my discovery of web development.

-##Get Up and Running
+##How to View
-Double click on `index.html` to view this webpage in your browser.
+1. Open `index.html` in your browser.